STAMP-project/Cling-application/README.md

 The interesting stack traces will be saved in `data/rq3/stack-traces/interesting`.
 The courrent content of this directory is the interesting stack traces that we have found during our study.

 ## Manual Analysis

+We have analyzed all of the interesting stack traces to find the failure and non-failure stack traces.
+The achieved results in `data_analysis/manual-analysis`.
+Moreover,the full explanations related to stack traces stemming from a failure are available in `data_analysis/manual-analysis/failure-explanation.md`.